 In case the disagreement is not so resolved, you or your dependent has the right to mediation or binding arbitration conducted by a disinterested third party who has no ongoing relationship with either party.
-Any such arbitration shall be conducted in accordance with Chapter 7.04 RCW.

 As part of the final decision, the arbitrator or mediator shall award the costs of arbitration to one party or the other or may divide the costs equally or otherwise.